— Jon Fauer, ASC, in Film and Digital Times

-- Incident-light readings including lux/foot-candle measurement with Luxi™ ($10–$30) or Lumu™ Lite attachments.
+- Incident-light readings including lux/foot-candle measurement when using diffusion or a Lumu™ Lite attachment.
 (Lumu Lite has been discontinued.
 The newer Lumu Power is NOT supported in Cine Meter II).

-- True Color Metering with bidirectional correction calculation: find gels to match the measurement to your target, or to convert your preset color temperature to match measured conditions, or to match one light to another using Difference Measurement (requires iOS 8 or newer and a Luxi photosphere.
+- True Color Metering with bidirectional correction calculation: find gels to match the measurement to your target, or to convert your preset color temperature to match measured conditions, or to match one light to another using Difference Measurement (requires iOS 8 or newer, and diffusion for incident readings or a gray card for reflected readings.
 Lumu is not supported for color measurement).

 See the light: Cine Meter II not only gives you exposure information, it shows you at a glance how evenly your greenscreen is lit, and where high-contrast hotspots and shadows are.
 With Cine Meter II, you can walk around, light your set, and solve problems long before your real camera is set up, making pictures, and running down its batteries.